Quickstart: Create an internal load balancer to load balance VMs using the Azure CLI

 Get started with Azure Load Balancer by using the Azure CLI to create an internal load balancer and two virtual machines.
 Additional resources include Azure Bastion, NAT Gateway, a virtual network, and the required subnets.

-Diagram of resources deployed for a standard public load balancer.
+Diagram of resources deployed for internal load balancer.

 If you don't have an Azure subscription, create an Azure free account before you begin.